MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 John W. Ransom - Raymond James & Associates, Inc.

 Okay.
 And then, I guess my other question is just kind of a more philosophical one.
-I know this is big yacht (50:09) that you can't move quickly.
-But has there been any debate internally?
+I know this is big yacht that you can't move quickly, but has there been any debate internally?
 It seems to me the company is very, very leveraged to two things.
 One is millennials having babies, and number two is hospital inpatient surgeries.
 And if we assume for the sake of argument that those are not going to be growth businesses over the next five years, is there a thought that maybe the company needs to be more leveraged to outpatient trends?
 Or is it you think – can you make a growth case for being kind of joined at the hip with hospital trends and births?

 Roger J. Medel, M.D. - MEDNAX, Inc.